Hudsn/akimbo/readme.md

 #### Note
 You can also access the script tag as a string via `myreloader.ScriptTag()` if you want to dynamically add it via someting like Go HTML Templates or Templ.

-#### Warning
+#### Caveat
 Be aware that any **embedded** templates or files won't change on **browser** reload since they're compiled into the temporary binary at build time, and won't reflect source file changes.

-To circumvent this, when developing you can serve files directly from your local system, and then when building a project you can use the embedded version of those files.
+To circumvent this, when developing you can serve files directly from your local system, and then when building a project you should use the embedded version of those files.